Lilkgb/react-template/README.md

 REACT_APP_FIREBASE_MESSAGING_SENDER_ID = "xxxx"
 `
 8) paste into `.env` file
-9) replace all `x` with information you recieve from https://www.firebase.com
+9) replace all `x's` with information you recieve from https://www.firebase.com
+10) uncomment line 2 and line 5 in `react-template/src/actions/index.js` too activate firebase in your project

+## Questions

+If you have any questions or concerns please email me at rmcleandev@gmail.com

+## License

+*This Software is Licensed under the MIT License.*

+Copyright (c) 2019 **_Ryan McLean_**